 - Tours during June, July, August, weekends in September and October and Thanksgiving weekend often sell out; purchase your tickets early to ensure you can visit Graycliff.

-- If there are several people in your party, reserve at least 2 weeks in advance to avoid disappointment.
+- If there are several people in your party, purchase tickets well in advance to avoid disappointment.

 - Consider planning your visit in April, May, or November, when tours are more leisurely.
 In the early spring, the birds are singing sweetly.
 In November, the sun bathes Graycliff in gold hues.

 - Tours are extremely limited during the winter months, and are held weather permitting.
 No worries...of you have already purchased your admission, we will contact you if weather is poor and a tour is cancelled.
 You will have the option of a refund, or to re-schedule at another time.

 - Unfortunately, there is no admittance to the historic buildings or grounds except on a docent-led tour.
 Our insurance does not permit unaccompanied visitors---Graycliff is sited on a 60 foot bluff overlooking Lake Erie.

 On the Day of Your Visit

 - Allow enough time for travel—but don’t over do it!
 We are located about 20 minutes from downtown Buffalo, or 30 minutes from East Aurora, but periodically road construction will slow your progress.
 Please call us on your cellphone (716-947-9217) if you are running late, and we will do our best to accommodate you.